github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/troubleshooting-the-dependency-graph.md

 However, you can use the {% data variables.dependency-submission-api.name %} to add dependencies to a project's dependency graph, even if the dependencies are not declared in a manifest or lock file, such as dependencies resolved when a project is built. {% data reusables.dependency-graph.dependency-submission-API-short %} For more information on the {% data variables.dependency-submission-api.name %}, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api)."

-**Check**: Is the missing dependency for a component that's not specified in the repository's manifest or lockfile?
+**Check:** Is the missing dependency for a component that's not specified in the repository's manifest or lockfile?

 ## Does the dependency graph detect dependencies specified using variables?